 Can't wait to use your new iPad?
 The Apple iPad neatly combines an audio and video iPod, an e-book reader, a powerful Internet communications device, a handheld gaming device, and a platform for apps.
-To use your iPad, know what the buttons and controls are and how to use the multitouch display.
-And if you ever catch your iPad behaving badly, check out the five tips to set your iPad back on track.
+To use your iPad, you need to know about its buttons and controls and how to use the multitouch display.
+And if you ever catch your iPad behaving badly, check out the five tips for setting your iPad back on track.

 How to Work the iPad Buttons

-Using the Apple iPad is pretty intuitive (Thanks, Apple!) — but to save some time, have a look at these iPad buttons that you'll use frequently:
+Using the Apple iPad is fairly intuitive, but if you want to save time, have a look at the following iPad buttons that you'll use frequently:

-The On/Off, Sleep/Wake button: This button is on the top of your iPad, and you use it to put your iPad's screen to sleep or wake it up.
+The sleep/wake button: This button is on the top of your iPad, and you use it to put your iPad's screen to sleep or wake it up.

 Home button/Touch ID sensor (iPad 2 and iPad mini only): No matter what you're doing, you can press the Home button at any time to display the Home screen on your iPad.
 If you have an iPad Air 2 or iPad mini 3, your Home button doubles as a Touch ID sensor, and you can use your fingerprint (or a passcode) to unlock your phone and authenticate purchases.

-Application icons: Each icon shown on the touchscreen launches an iPad application.
+App icons: Each icon shown on the touchscreen launches an iPad app.
 Twenty apps come with your iPad, and you can add more (many are free) by downloading them from the App Store.

-Volume Up/Down control: The upper part of the button increases the volume; the lower part decreases it.
+Volume up and volume down buttons: The upper button increases the volume; the lower button decreases it.

-Mute switch: When the switch is set to Silent mode — the down position, with an orange dot visible on the switch — your iPad doesn't make any sound when you receive new mail or an alert pops up on the screen.
+Ring/silent switch: When the switch is set to silent mode — the down position, with an orange dot visible on the switch — your iPad doesn't make any sound when you receive new mail or an alert pops up on the screen.

-If the switch doesn't mute your notification sounds when engaged (that is, you can see the little orange dot on the switch), look for a little No Rotation icon to the left of the Battery icon near the top of your screen.
+If the switch doesn't mute your notification sounds when engaged (that is, you can see the little orange dot on the switch), look for the following little screen orientation icon to the left of the battery icon near the top of your screen:

-If you see this icon when you flick the Mute switch, there are two possible reasons.
-Reason 1: Your iPad is running an older version (version 3) of iOS.
-Reason 2: Your iPad is running version 4 or higher of iOS and you have selected the Lock Rotation option in the Settings app's General pane.
+If you see this icon when you flick the ring/silent switch, you’ve selected the Lock Rotation option in the Settings app’s General pane.